dyweb/gommon/README.md

 ## Acknowledgement & Improvement

-Gommon is inspired by the following awesome libraries, most gommon packages have much less features and a few improvements compared to packages it modeled after.
+Gommon is inspired by the following awesome libraries, most gommon packages have much less (not more) features and a few improvements compared to packages it modeled after.

 log